sancodes/contact-book/README.md

 # Contact Book

 ## Overview
-It is a basic implementation of a contact book, where user's can store phone number, and email.
+It is a basic implementation of a contact book, where user's can store phone number.

 #### Details
 <details>